 A 2015 study published in the Elsevier Survey of Ophthalmology concluded that, “the use of sunglasses indoors must be strongly discouraged.
 By wearing dark sunglasses indoors, patients are dark adapting their retinas and aggravating their sensitivity to light.”

-Essentially, wearing sunglasses indoors a regular basis will actually make your eyes more light sensitive over time.
+Essentially, wearing sunglasses indoors on a regular basis will actually make your eyes more light sensitive over time.
 And since you often can’t control the lighting outside your own home, this is bound to become an issue.

 Choosing the Right Sunglasses for Outdoors